 The GOES Data Collection System (DCS) is used as the primary data transmission method for water level data in the Chehalis River Basin.
 An upgrade to GOES DCS, Version 2 is now available.
-Both the USGS and WSDOE have almost completely transistioned over to the Version 2.0 GOES transmitters as of March 2017.
+Both the USGS and the Wahington State Department of Ecology (Ecology) have almost completely transistioned over to the Version 2.0 GOES transmitters as of March 2017.
 To keep up with its partners within the Chehalis River Basin and avoid the cut-off date of old technology, it is advisable for the Flood Authority to upgrade to GOES DCS, Version 2.0 transmitters during the next two years.